Murder in Samarkand

-Murder in Samarkand (published in the US under the title Dirty Diplomacy) is a non-fiction book by British activist and former ambassador to Uzbekistan, Craig Murray.
+Murder in Samarkand: A British Ambassador's Controversial Defiance of Tyranny in the War on Terror (published in the US under the title Dirty Diplomacy) is a non-fiction book by Scottish activist and former ambassador to Uzbekistan, Craig Murray.
 The book forms an account of his period as the British ambassador in Tashkent in 2002–2004.
 In the work, Murray recounts his condemnation of human rights violations under the Karimov administration's suppression of human rights and alleged British double standards over torture in Iraq.

 Publishing difficulties

 The book was originally published by Mainstream (Edinburgh) in 2006 but only after several battles.
-Before its publication, many potential readers had been contacted through Internet posts and e-mail listings to raise interest and by creating a body of public opinion, to guard against the publisher being 'bullied' out of printing the book by government pressure.
+Before its publication, many potential readers had been contacted through Internet posts and e-mail listings to raise interest and create a body of public opinion, to guard against the publisher being 'bullied' out of printing the book by government pressure.
 These communications also mentioned how supporting government documents which were originally planned for inclusion had been forcibly removed because of copyright laws.
-This, despite Murray's assertions that many had received a formal release and thus should have been within the public domain.
+This, despite Murray's assertions that many had received a formal release and thus should have been in the public domain.
 Their forced removal, Murray has said, is the government "trying to claw back the very limited gains in Freedom of Information in the UK", especially attempts to close websites on which the supporting documents were posted instead.
-Though many attempts to do this have proved successful, media interest has also meant that the documents frequently re-surface on mirror sites.
+Though many attempts to do this have proved successful, media interest has also meant that the documents frequently resurface on mirror sites.

+Portions of the documents were restored in the U.S. edition, published in October 2007.